Turning a managed EV charger into stand-alone

 Another useful resource was this blog post from Harm Otten.
 He had also reversed and documented the protocol, over a decade ago.

 And lastly I found out that several EVBox chargers have a stand-alone option.
-For some it's a different communications module, for others it's configurable form the portal.
+For some it's a different charger board, for others it's configurable form the portal.
 So, again, no award for originality.

 Now that I've observed communications, and partially understand the workings, it's time to start creating my own implementation.
 Short term goal is to replace the communications module, with a Raspberry Pi running my code.
 Once this works, I planned to port it to an ESP32, design a PCB, and add Home Assistant integration.
 The code is written in Python, so it can easily be ported to MicroPython for ESP32.
 Let's see if we can fool the charger into talking to us.